StupidRepo/CatTokAndroid/README.md

 # CatTokAndroid
 CatTokAndroid was made from an idea I had after I watched a video on YouTube.
-This video was "[Modding TikTok to only show Cat Videos][video]", by [Bryce Bostwick][bryce].
+That video was "[Modding TikTok to only show Cat Videos][video]", by [Bryce Bostwick][bryce].

 In the video mentioned, Bryce successfully modifies TikTok to only display videos that contain the word 'cat' in the description.
 This is awesome and cool but... he does this on **iOS**.